 A few years ago, we announced Three Floyds as the “winner” of Halloween beer.
 The Indiana brewery celebrates gore and horror all year long with its unique beer-naming conventions and often disturbing artwork.
-Hopped in Half is a pilsner with 5.3 percent ABV and mild notes of pepper and lemon.
-You can’t miss this 22 oz bomber sitting on shelves thanks to its label, which showcases a brightly colored rendering of a demon beast cleaved into a cross section.
-Hopped in Half was brewed with input from the death metal band Obituary.
+Hopped in Half is a pilsner with 5.3% ABV and mild notes of pepper and lemon.
+You can’t miss this 22 oz bomber sitting on shelves thanks to its label, which showcases a brightly colored rendering of a demon beast cleaved into a cross section of itself.
+Hopped in Half was brewed with input from the death-metal band Obituary.

 GWAR Beer Oderus Ale by Cigar City Brewing